camilgosmanov/GNPS/README.md

 # GNPS
 Description:
-Find mirror matches from mass sprectrometry data uploaded to GNPS (must have firefox installed)
+Find mirror matches from mass spectrometry data uploaded to GNPS (must have firefox installed)

 1. Download cytoscape files from the GNPS job status page ("Advanced Views - External Visualization" -> "Direct Cytoscape Preview/Download")
 2. Open in Cytoscape and export the Edge table and Node table to downloads as .csv